kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 1 - Developing a Successful Acquisition Strategy.md

 A healthy vendor market isn’t defined by tension between buyers and sellers.
 While a history of mistrust between government and vendors may linger, it doesn’t have to shape how we work today.
 In a small but capable vendor ecosystem, contracting officers have a unique opportunity to influence behavior and outcomes by fostering a culture of transparency and responsiveness.

-Creating a strong culture doesn’t mean sacrificing accountability, but being intentionally collaborative.
+Creating a strong culture doesn’t mean sacrificing accountability; it means being intentionally collaborative.
 When teams operate with mutual trust and clear expectations, it becomes easier to hold one another accountable while encouraging innovation and shared problem-solving.

 #### 3\.
 Equity in vendor capabilities